Wolox/redux-recompose/README.md

 const getTickets = ({ nextPage }) => api.get(`/tickets?page=${nextPage}`);
 ```

+`IMPORTANT`: If you want to send more info to your service, your `payload` will have to return an object, not a single value.
+(Only if you are using paginationActions)

 ## Middlewares

 Middlewares allow to inject logic between dispatching the action and the actual desired change in the store.
 Middlewares are particularly helpful when handling asynchronous actions.